Resolving Conflicts Out of the Courtroom

 The rules of evidence are more relaxed in arbitration than they would be in a trial setting.

 “Arbitration is a creature of choice and has proven to be an effective dispute-resolution process since ancient Greece,” says Edna Sussman, with SussmanADR LLC in Scarsdale.
 “Arbitration is an excellent tool for the resolution of many kinds of disputes because it is a process that the parties can tailor to their needs.”

 Jill Alward, a consumer-law attorney representing businesses at Blank Rome, says that overall, she thinks arbitration works well for everyone.

-For more information on this area, see our overview of mediation and collaborative law.
+For more information on the types of ADR, see our overview of alternative dispute resolution.

 Additional Alternative Dispute Resolution articles